 As differential privacy is achieved by adding random noise to the data, there is a utility-privacy trade-off.
-Too much noise will lead to high privacy; however, it might also result in poor analyses on the further tasks on eye movements.
+Too much noise leads to high privacy; however, it might also result in poor analyses on the further tasks on eye movements.
 Therefore, it is important to find a good trade-off.

-\section{Methods}
+\subsection{Methods}

 Standard differential privacy mechanisms are vulnerable to temporal correlations, since the independent noise realizations that are added to temporally correlated data could be useful for adversaries.
-However, decorrelating the data before adding the noise might remove important eye movement patterns and provide poor results in analyses.
-Many eye movement features are extracted by using time windows, as in \cite{Steil2019,Steil:2019:PPH:3314111.3319913}, which makes the features highly correlated.
-Another challenge is that the duration of eye tracking recordings could change depending on the skills or personalities of the users.
+However, decorrelating the data without the domain knowledge before adding the noise might remove important eye movement patterns and provide poor results in analyses.
+Many eye movement features are extracted by using time windows, as in previous work~\cite{Steil2019,Steil:2019:PPH:3314111.3319913}, which makes the features highly correlated.
+Another challenge is that the duration of eye tracking recordings could change depending on the personal behaviors, skills, or personalities of the users.
 The longer duration causes an increased query sensitivity, which means that higher amounts of noise should be added to achieve differential privacy.
-In addition, when the data is correlated, as in \cite{8269219}, $\epsilon^{\prime}$ is defined as the actual privacy metric that is obtained considering the fact that correlations can be used to obtain more information about the differentially private data by filtering, instead of $\epsilon$.
+In addition, when correlations between different data points exist, $\epsilon^{\prime}$ is defined as the actual privacy metric instead of $\epsilon$~\cite{8269219} that is obtained considering the fact that correlations can be used by an attacker to obtain more information about the differentially private data by filtering.
 In this work, we discuss and propose generic low-complexity methods to keep $\epsilon^{\prime}$ small for eye movement feature signals.
-To deal with correlated eye movement feature data, we propose three different methods: FPA, chunk-based FPA (CFPA) for original signal, and chunk-based FPA for difference based sequences (DCFPA).
+To deal with correlated eye movement feature signals, we propose three different methods: FPA, chunk-based FPA (CFPA) for original feature signals, and chunk-based FPA for difference based sequences (DCFPA).
 The sensitivity of each eye movement feature signal is calculated by using the $L_{w}$-distance such that

 where $X^{n,(p,f)}$ and $X^{n,(q,f)}$ denote observation vectors for a feature $f$ from two participants $p$ and $q$, $n$ denotes the maximum length of the observation vectors, and $w \in \{1,2\}$.